cereigido/photorenamer/README.md

 > For an obsessive-compulsive disorder <del>programmer</del> person who likes to order pictures by its original date and time.

-- Navigate or choose the desired dir
+- Run from or choose the desired dir
-- Pictures will be renamed according to it's original creation time
+- Pictures will be renamed according to it's original creation time (stamped on file by most cameras) or time created on disk
-- File pattern will something like YYYYMMDD-HHMMSS.ext
+- File pattern will something like YYYYMMDD-HHMMSS-HASH.ext

 Installation
 ------------